NathSeyi/Nath-s_portfolio/README.md

 ## Key Insights

 -   Florida has the highest coverage by states
--   West Virgina has the highest uninsured rate improvement (2010-2015) by states
+-   West Virginia has the highest uninsured rate improvement (2010-2015) by states

 ### 2. Marketing data analysis